Trake101/ctrl-alt-elite-capstone-project/RAILWAY_DEPLOYMENT.md

 - Check that all dependencies are in `requirements.txt` (backend) and `package.json` (frontend)
 - Verify Dockerfiles are using the correct build targets (`prod`)
 - Review build logs in Railway dashboard
+- If you see "Module not found" errors, try setting `NO_CACHE=1` to force a fresh build
+- Check that all source files (like `lib/utils.ts`) are being copied correctly in the Dockerfile

 ## Monitoring